dini-ag-kim/holding-ontology/holding.md

 ## exemplarOf

-[exemplarOf]: #exemplarof

-Relates an item to the document that is exemplified by the item.
+Relates an [Item] to the [Document] that is exemplified by the item.

     holding:exemplarOf a owl:ObjectProperty ;
         rdfs:label "is examplar of"@en ;